yokwejuste/local-django/README.md

 # Local-Django AUTOMATIC Translation Manager

-A Django package that automates the translation of `.po` files using AWS Translate or Azure Translator.
+A Django package that automates the translation of `.po` files using Google, AWS Translate or Azure Translator.
 This package offers a single translation manager to manage different translation services seamlessly.

 ## Quick Start